jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 But I suppose the next sensible question to ask is like, do you have any thoughts on the singularity or the idea that AI might become some self improving loop that then becomes like a super god AI that may or may not kill everyone?
 What's your thoughts on the singularity argument?

-**Bob**:Well, I think you know it's Kurtzweil's great dream. i'm not I don't buy into the singularity argument for a real simple reason.
+**Bob**: Well, I think you know it's Kurtzweil's great dream. i'm not I don't buy into the singularity argument for a real simple reason.
 Larry Niven long ago wrote a series of stories called The Magic Goes Away.

 And in it's a set set way in the past, maybe in some other universe.
 And there were wizards who had magic and they could cast spells and do really interesting things.
 And one of these wizards got an idea.
 He says, well, you know what?
 I'm an um' going to make a set of spells that feed back on each other.
 And so each one is going to make the next one stronger and the next one stronger.
 And any he set up a system like that with a disk spinning in the air.
 And he made the disk go faster and faster and let the spells just run.
 And the disk was spinning and spinning and spinning.
 And then all of a sudden it slowed down and stopped.
 And the reason it slowed down and stopped, he had to work out, was that all the magic had been pulled out of that region of space.
 And the spells had no power to work with.